mesako/VirusSimulationR/README.md

 * When this window appears, you will notice there is a button labeled "Reload" at the top.
 If you choose to generate visualizations while students are still submitting data and your Google spreadsheet is continuing to change, you can click this button to pull the most recent data.

-* There are currently two visualization options: Histograms and Frequencies shown in separate tabs.
+* There are currently three visualization options: Histograms, Frequencies, and Spatial shown in separate tabs.
 Histograms will provide the counts (in number of students) for each possible number option during a given round.
 You must select the relevant Round and click "Get Round Histogram" to generate the plot.
 Frequencies will pull up a summary of the change in frequencies of each possible number across all rounds.
+Spatial will show where zeroes appear in the different regions during each round.
+You must select the relevant Round and click "Get Round Map" to generate the plot.